jwallen/PyDAS/README.rst

 Pythonic means of setting the solver options, providing residual and jacobian functions, and running the solver.

+In addition, PyDAS also provides a wrapper to the DASPK3.1 solver, which has native sensitivity analysis.
+The source code for DASPK3.1 is subject to copyright restrictions but is available for research purposes.
+Due to these restrictions, it is up to the user to download these source files manually.
+Please see the README file inside the daspk31/ folder for more details.

 The DASSL, DASPK, and DASKR solvers are all substantially more robust than VODE, the solver used within the ODE solver functionality provided by `SciPy <http://www.scipy.org/>`_.